 Degree Level Minimum Standards Undergraduate First-Year Students will be enrolled into GCU's Foundational General Education Sequence (Nontraditional: 3 courses/12 credits; Traditional: one semester [max 16 credits]).
 Transfer students enroll in UNV 103 or UNV 303, as one of their first 12 credits/semester courses.
 Complete their coursework with a minimum institutional GPA of 2.0 Review of academic record occurs after attempting 12 credits for nontraditional students, or one semester for traditional campus students.
-Administrative Withdrawal occurs after failing to achieve the minimum-standard GPA Acceptance occurs after achieving the minimum-standard GPA Graduate Degree and Graduate Complete their coursework with a minimum institutional GPA of 3.0.
+Academically Withdrawn occurs after failing to achieve the minimum-standard GPA Acceptance occurs after achieving the minimum-standard GPA Graduate Degree and Graduate Certificate Complete their coursework with a minimum institutional GPA of 3.0.
 Review of academic record occurs after attempting 8 credits for nontraditional campus students, or one semester according to the program course-walk for traditional campus students.
-Certificate Administrative Withdrawal occurs after failing to achieve the minimum-standard GPA.
-Acceptance occurs after achieving the minimum-standard GPA.
-Doctoral Complete their coursework with a minimum unweighted institutional GPA of 3.0.
+Administrative Withdrawal occurs after failing to achieve the minimum-standard GPA.
+Acceptance occurs after achieving the Acceptance occurs after achieving the minimum-standard GPA.

+Degree Level Minimum Standards Doctoral Complete their coursework with a minimum unweighted institutional GPA of 3.0.
 Review of academic record occurs after attempting 6 credits.
-Administrative Withdrawal occurs after failing to achieve the minimum-standard GPA.
+Doctoral Administrative Withdrawal occurs after failing to achieve the minimum-standard GPA.
 Acceptance occurs after achieving the minimum-standard GPA.